AdobeDocs/commerce-cloud-service.en/help/getting-started/connect-cli.md

 In the Getting Started workflow, you have completed the following:

-- toured your program UI in Cloud Manager
+- toured your program interface in Cloud Manager
 - cloned your project to a local machine
 - installed the CLI tools
 - authenticated and verified the connection between your local environment and the remote organization